Kageshimasu/temperature-scaling-optimizer/README.md

 ## Features
 * Optimize for calibrating your neural network compatible with Cross Validation
-* Visualize how well-calibrated your neural network
+* Visualize how well-calibrated your neural network is

 <a name="installation"/>